intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/MLPipeline.md

 `DLEstimator` extends `org.apache.spark.ml.Estimator` and supports model training from Apache Spark DataFrame/Dataset.

-Different from many algorithms in MLlib, `DLEstimator` supports more data types for the label column.
+Different from many algorithms in Spark MLlib, `DLEstimator` supports more data types for the label column.
 In many deep learning applications, the label data could be a sequence or other data collection. `DLEstimator` supports feature and label data in the format of `Array[Double]`, `Array[Float]`, `org.apache.spark.mllib.linalg.Vector` (for Apache